dogboydog/dogboydog.github.io/wiki/FunKey_Community_Poll.md

 # FunKey Community Poll

-From The FunKey Wiki

-The **FunKey Community Poll** is a series of weekly polls conducted by FunKey community members to record the opinions of the overall FunKey community on a range of topics related to the [FunKey S](/wiki/FunKey_S "FunKey S").
-Polls are organized on the Google Forms platform and posted to the [FunKey Community Discord Server](/wiki/FunKey_Community_Discord_Server "FunKey Community Discord Server") to gather community responses.
+The **FunKey Community Poll** is a series of weekly polls conducted by FunKey community members to record the opinions of the overall FunKey community on a range of topics related to the [FunKey S](/wiki/FunKey_S.md "FunKey S").
+Polls are organized on the Google Forms platform and posted to the [FunKey Community Discord Server](/wiki/FunKey_Community_Discord_Server.md "FunKey Community Discord Server") to gather community responses.

 ## Contents